sustainable-processes/pura/README.md

     services=[Pubchem(), CIR()],
     agreement=2,
 )
-#  Output (resolves the first two, but not the third)
+#  Output (resolves the first two names, but not the third)
 # [
 #   [
 #       CompoundIdentifier(